 Adrenaline Surge

 Performing CPR triggers a rush of adrenaline, which heightens focus and physical ability.
 Effective chest compressions are crucial for maintaining blood flow to vital organs during CPR.
+If the victim loses their pulse, rescuers should begin to perform chest compressions combined with breaths to prevent further deterioration of the victim’s condition.
 This surge of adrenaline, a natural response to high-stress situations, enables responders to perform the necessary actions with increased efficiency and strength, despite the stress of the situation.
 The body’s fight-or-flight response kicks in, releasing hormones that increase heart rate, blood pressure, and energy supply to muscles, which are critical during CPR.

 Intense Focus on Automated External Defibrillator